petr7555/tdt4259-individual-assignment/design-doc.md

 The content of the document is inspired by the _Credit Card Fraud Detection_ dataset by Machine Learning Group of ULB (Université Libre de Bruxelles) retrieved from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data in October 2023.

-The High-level design diagram was created using these icons:
+The high-level design diagram was created using these icons:

 - ["Credit Card SVG Vector"](https://www.svgrepo.com/svg/513398/credit-card) by [Pixelbazaar](https://www.svgrepo.com/author/pixelbazaar/) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - ["Cloud SVG Vector"](https://www.svgrepo.com/svg/113080/cloud) by [SVG Repo](https://www.svgrepo.com/) is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)